theodornk/DAT250/dat250-expass1.md

 ## Validation
-To validate that the enviornment was working I compared to the tutorial and also changed some variables to see if changes were taking place.
+To validate that the enviornment was working I compared my result to the tutorial and also changed some variables to see if changes were taking place.

 ## Project URL